naotoo1/Multiple-Reject-Classification-Options/README.md

 # Multiple-Reject-Classification-Options
 Prototype and non prototype-based ML implementation for determining class related thresholds used in multiple reject classifiaction strategy for improving classification reliability in scientific technical or high risk areas of ML models utilization

+## What is it?
+In Machine learning, the ubiquitous convention has been to train a model to give accurate/reliable predictions on all available test data.
+The reality of this convention is far from the truth since trained models may sometimes give unexpected/unwanted results.

+In areas requiring high reliability, ML models should be able to say no idea to low confident decisions.
+Technically, ML models must learn to reject low confidence predictions when there is evidence of uncertainty about some decisions made.

+This sincerity reduces the risk by increasing the reliability of ML models, opening the door for further investigation and new strategies to predict the rejected test data points.

 ## How to use
 The implementation of the constrained optimization problem where users want a very low classification rejection rate and high model performance is shown ```crt.py```
-An example can be found in ```crt_chow_bcd.py```.
+An example can be found in ```crt_chow_bcd.py``` where a simulation has been done to test the performance to the implemented algorithm for the chow method and the crt method.

 ## Simulation